- Search The Registry

 - My Account

-Mamie Smith, an African American singer, was born on this date in 1883 in Cincinnati, OH.
+Mamie Smith, a Black singer, was born on this date in 1883 in Cincinnati, OH.

 In the 1930s, Smith began touring and recording with a band called the Jazz Hounds, which featured such jazz notables as Coleman Hawkins, Bubber Miley, Johnny Dunn, and more; she toured with the bands of Andy Kirk and Fats Pichon.
 She appeared in some films, including “Paradise in Harlem” late in her life (1939).
 She recorded several songs for OKeh records including “My Sportin' Man.”
 Mamie Smith died on Aug 16, 1946 in New York, NY.